PelleLille/hsl-docs/functions.rst

 .. class:: Socket(family, type)

-  The Socket class allows POSIX like socket() code.
-Sockets are automatically closed, however it is good pratice to call close().
+  The Socket class allows POSIX like socket(2) code.
+A socket resource is created for each Socket instance, this resource is automatically garbage collected (closed) once the object is destroyed.

   :param string family: address family either ``AF_INET`` or ``AF_INET6``
   :param string type: socket type either ``SOCK_STREAM`` or ``SOCK_DGRAM``